Work Life

 Your full and final settlement will be processed and credited in the next 30 days.
 The final amount will be credited to your bank account provided during your employment.

-We appreciate your outstanding contributions to the organisation.
+We appreciate your outstanding contributions to the organization.
 We will always value your tenure with us.
-Wish you all the best and success in your future endeavour.
+Wish you all the best and success in your future endeavor.

 With best regards,